-We take all these into account in this barter list:
+We take all these into account in this list of must-have barter items:

 Typically, people can only survive 3 days without water, which makes it the most valuable out of all the emergency essentials.
 While it’s not smart to give your actual water supply to folks outside your family, you can collect a bunch of water filters and purifiers for trading purposes.

-Food is another important barter item.
+Food is another one of the most important barter items you can stockpile.
 While people will always need staples like beans and rice, don’t underestimate the value of comfort food.
 Folks would trade a bunch of stuff for chunky peanut butter, a box of mac and cheese, or Twinkies.

 Here are some of the food you can barter:

 - Canned goods